devitools/serendipity/.ai/context.md

 - **Performance**: Coroutine-based architecture for high concurrency
 - **Testing**: Comprehensive test coverage with coroutine-aware testing
 - **Documentation**: Clear documentation and guidelines for developers

+## Important Notes

+Always use as the first task to reload the context and the last task to save the context.